-Analysis Current Law: Provisions governing adverse spousal testimony provide that the spouse of a person on trial for a crime may not be compelled to testify against that person unless the charge involves the abuse of a child under 18 or assault in any degree in which the spouse is a victim and certain conditions are met.
+Analysis Current Law: Provisions governing adverse spousal testimony provide that the spouse of a person on trial for a crime may not be compelled to testify against that person unless the charge involves the abuse of a child under age 18 or assault in any degree in which the spouse is a victim and certain conditions are met.
 The adverse spousal testimony privilege is unavailable when the charge is assault against the spouse under the following circumstances: - the person on trial was previously charged with assault in any degree or assault and battery of the spouse; - the spouse was sworn to testify at the previous trial; and - the spouse refused to testify at the previous trial by asserting adverse spousal testimony privilege.
 If the spouse of the person on trial for assault in any degree against the spouse refuses to testify on the basis of spousal privilege, the clerk of the court must make and maintain a record of the refusal, including the name of the spouse refusing to testify.
 When an expungement order is presented to the clerk of the court involving assault in any degree against a spouse, the clerk must check the record to determine whether the defendant's spouse refused to testify on the basis of spousal privilege.
 If the record shows a refusal, the clerk must make and keep a separate record of the refusal, including the defendant's name, the spouse's name, the case file number, a copy of the charging document, and the trial date when the spouse refused to testify.
 The separate record is not subject to expungement and must be made available only to the court, a State's Attorney's office, and the defendant's attorney.
 The adverse spousal testimony privilege only applies if the spouses are married to each other at the time the spouse-witness is called to the stand.
+State Revenues: Revenues could increase minimally as a result of the bill's monetary penalty provisions for cases heard in the District Court.
 State Expenditures: General fund expenditures could increase minimally as a result of the bill's incarceration penalty due to people being committed to Division of Correction (DOC) facilities for longer periods of time.
 The number of people convicted under these provisions is expected to be minimal.
 The underlying offenses are already crimes and any additional incarceration costs stemming from this bill would not likely occur for several years.
 Persons serving a sentence longer than 18 months are incarcerated in DOC facilities.
-Currently, the average total cost per inmate, including overhead, is estimated at \$2,300 per month.
+Currently, the average total cost per inmate, including overhead, is estimated at \$2,600 per month.
 This bill alone, however, should not create the need for additional beds, personnel, or facilities.
-Excluding overhead, the average cost of housing a new DOC inmate (including medical care and variable costs) is \$465 per month.
-Excluding medical care, the average variable costs total \$134 per month.
-Local Revenues: Revenues could increase minimally as a result of the bill's monetary penalty provisions because these cases would be heard in the circuit courts.
-Additional Information Prior Introductions: HB 434 of 2006 passed the House, received a hearing before the Senate Judicial Proceedings Committee, and had no further action taken on it.
+Excluding overhead, the average cost of housing a new DOC inmate (including medical care and variable costs) is \$526 per month.
+Excluding medical care, the average variable costs total \$148 per month.
+Local Revenues: Revenues could increase minimally as a result of the bill's monetary penalty provisions for cases heard in the circuit courts.
+Additional Information Prior Introductions: HB 368 of 2007 and HB 434 of 2006, similar bills, each passed the House, received a hearing before the Senate Judicial Proceedings Committee, and had no further action taken.
 Cross File: None.

-Information Source(s): Judiciary (Maryland District Court), Department of Public Safety and Correctional Services (Division of Correction), Department of Legislative Services

-Fiscal Note History: First Reader - February 7, 2007
+Information Source(s): Judiciary (Maryland District Court, Administrative Office of the Courts), Commission on Criminal Sentencing Policy, Department of Public Safety and Correctional Services, Department of Legislative Services Fiscal Note History: First Reader - February 20, 2008 mcp/jr Revised - House Third Reader - March 25, 2008 Analysis by: Guy G. Cherry Direct Inquiries to: (410) 946-5510 (301) 970-5510

-ncs/jr

-Analysis by: Guy G. Cherry

-Direct Inquiries to:

-(410) 946-5510

-(301) 970-5510